Reference gallery

 Major resurfacing works are often phased to keep at least one lane open at all times.
 Each TMP sheet covers one stage of the phased closure.

-TMP stage 1 — milling and paving works along major road
+TMP stage 1 layout — milling and paving works diagram along major Malaysian road near MRT station

 Sample 15: Stage 1 — initial milling and paving along a major road near an MRT station.